theseus-os/Theseus/book/src/window_tutorial.md

 ## Create a Window

 An application invokes the `new_window()` function in the `window_manager_primitve` crate to create a new window.
-The function would create a new `WindowPrimitive` object and add a weak reference of its `WindowProfile` to the `WINDOWLIST` held by the manager.
+The function would create a new `WindowPrimitive` object and add a weak reference of its `Window` to the `WINDOWLIST` held by the manager.
 It then returns the window to the application.
 Once the application terminates, the window it owns would be dropped automatically, and the weak reference in the `WINDOWLIST` would be deleted.

 ## Add Displayables